Erastuskanyatta/working-with-the-database/index.md

 ### .
 Download the package to be installed.
 Downloading the package is always the first step you need to do when installing Xampp.
 You can download the package [here](https://www.apachefriends.org/download.html).
 Download the latest version of Xampp for Linux and start the installation.
 Very easy.
 ### .
 Give the package permission so that it can be executable
-To make this package executable, you need to open the terminal (Ctrl+alt+T) and follow the following;
+To make this package executable, you need to open the terminal (Ctrl+alt+T) and follow the following:

 1. Move to where your package is located.
 In my case,  it is in the Downloads folder and so I will navigate to the Downloads folder using this command:
 ```bash